Skaruts/TIC-80-utils-and-libs/TICkle/README.md

  - ui.line
  - ui.clip

-Note: TICkle uses my own custom `clip` function, which allows nesting clipping tasks, but requires that you ALWAYS call `clip` without arguments to termineate a clipping task.
+Note: TICkle uses my own custom `clip` function, which allows nesting clipping tasks, but requires that you ALWAYS call `clip` without arguments to terminate a clipping task.
 You can also use `ui.with_clip` to be safe.

+---